-"Bone Up on Calcium: The Key to Stronger Bones and Better Health"
+"Bone Up on Calcium: How to Strike the Calcium Balance for Stronger Bones and Better Health"

-When the body doesn't get enough calcium, several things can happen because calcium plays a critical role in various bodily functions.
-Here are some of the potential effects:
+When the body doesn't get enough calcium, several things can happen:

 1. Bone Health Issues